Autecology: Population sizes and replacement level reproduction

 Autecological theory predicts that populations will reproduce at around replacement level unless a period of environmental change causing unusually high or low survival causes the population to grow or shrink before restabilising at replacement level again.
 Population numbers may be reduced by introduction of new predation pressure, such as with poor fisheries management or introduction of a biological control agent to control an invasive species, such that net reproductive rate, R0, drops below replacement level.
 The species being preyed upon in each case may stabilise at a lower population density where it is more difficult for individuals of the higher trophic level to locate the prey species, but at this point relieving predation tends to make little difference to population size, as individuals continue to reproduce around replacement level as they were at a higher density prior to the introduction of a higher trophic level.

 Applications

 Pest management

-Pest includes animals or agents that cause economic damage to cultivated crops.
-Pest manage refers to the techniques and methods applied to control or minimize the damage to the crops done by pest.
+Pests include animals or agents that cause economic damage to cultivated crops.
+Pest management refers to the techniques and methods applied to control or minimize the damage to the crops done by pests.
 Pest management may include chemical, mechanical, biological or integrated approach.
-To apply any type of effective management programme, it is of utmost importance to know in details about the particular pest species.
-Spcially study of the ecology of the pest provide necessary clues to its management.
+To apply any type of effective management programme, it is of utmost importance to know in detail about the particular pest species.
+Special study of the ecology of the pest provide necessary clues to its management.